-Born as Nathaniel Ellsworth Wyatt in Indiana in 1864, to John T. and Rachel Quick Wyatt, he was the second born of 8 children, which included seven boys and one girl.
-The family moved around a lot before finally settling about 14 miles northeast of Guthrie, Oklahoma in 1889.
+Born as Nathaniel Ellsworth Wyatt in Indiana in 1864 to John T. and Rachel Quick Wyatt, he was the second born of 8 children, which included seven boys and one girl.
+The family moved around a lot before finally settling about 14 miles northeast of Guthrie, Oklahoma, in 1889.

-Zip’s mother, Rachel, died in February 1890 and the following year, Zip married a woman named Annie Bailey near Mulhall, Oklahoma.
+Zip’s mother, Rachel, died in February 1890, and the following year, Zip married a woman named Annie Bailey near Mulhall, Oklahoma.
 The pair had one daughter.
-However, life for his wife and child would be far from “normal,” as on June 3, 1891, Zip shot up the town of Mulhall, wounding two citizens, and fled north to the Cherokee Outlet, before making his way to Kansas.
+However, life for his wife and child would be far from “normal,” as on June 3, 1891, Zip shot up the town of Mulhall, wounding two citizens, and fled north to the Cherokee Outlet before making his way to Kansas.

-With a warrant out for his arrest, Zip made his way to Kiowa County, Kansas where he stole some riding gear in Greensburg.
+With a warrant out for his arrest, Zip made his way to Kiowa County, Kansas, where he stole some riding gear in Greensburg.
 Deputy Sheriff Andrew Balfour soon tracked down the outlaw to Pryor’s Grove, Kansas, about ten miles north of Greensburg, where he attempted to arrest the fugitive, only to be shot in the abdomen, with the bullet striking the officer in the spine and killing him.
-However, the deputy rallied before he died, shooting Wyatt twice, but only wounding him slightly in the hand on his left side.
+However, the deputy rallied before he died, shooting Wyatt twice, only wounding him slightly in the hand on his left side.
 Deputy Sheriff Balfour left a wife and six children.

 On June 3, 1895, an outlaw gang robbed the store and post office at Fairview, Oklahoma, taking everything of value and three horses.
-The outlaws were quickly pursued by U.S. Deputy Marshals, Gus Hadwinger and J. K. Runnels, and Woods County Sheriff Clay McGrath and Deputy Marion Hildreth.
-Catching up with the robbers the following day, they surprised the gang who were hiding in a cave near the county line.
-In the ultimate gunfight that broke out, Ike Black was hit in the foot and Zip took a shot in the left arm, but the outlaws were able to escape.
+U.S. Deputy MarshalsGus Hadwinger and J. K. Runnels, Woods County Sheriff Clay McGrath, and Deputy Marion Hildreth quickly pursued the outlaws.
+Catching up with the robbers the following day, they surprised the gang, hiding in a cave near the county line.
+In the ultimate gunfight that broke out, Ike Black was hit in the foot, and Zip took a shot in the left arm, but the outlaws escaped.
 The pressure continued from the lawmen, which now numbered almost 200 looking for the pair.

 The following day, they had made their way to a farm about five miles west of Okeene, Oklahoma, where they stole some horses and a cart.
-Another posse was formed, led by Robert Callison, the constable of Forrest Township, and the men once again went after Black and Wyatt.
+Another posse was formed, led by Robert Callison, the constable of Forrest Township, and the men again went after Black and Wyatt.

-Black and Wyatt took refuge in a shack about four miles east of Cantonment (present-day Canton) and when the posse caught up with them on August 1st, Black was shot in the head and killed.
+Black and Wyatt took refuge in a shack about four miles east of Cantonment (present-day Canton), and when the posse caught up with them on August 1, Black was shot in the head and killed.
 Zip was also shot in the left side of his chest but escaped the posse.
 He then headed to a doctor’s house a mile away and forced the doctor to give him a horse and tend to his wound.
-Riding off on the horse for about seven miles, the wounded Wyatt, soon let the horse go as the pain of his chest wound was two intense.
+Riding off on the horse for about seven miles, the wounded Wyatt soon let the horse go as the pain of his chest wound was too intense.
 He then waylaid a small wagon near Homestead, forcing the young driver to take him some 25 miles northeast.
 After crossing the Cimarron River, he let the boy go and continued in the cart.

-The following day, his sister, Mrs. Pricket appeared to claim his effects, but not to claim the body.
+The following day, his sister, Mrs. Pricket, appeared to claim his effects but not to claim the body.
 However, the sheriff refused to turn over his personal possessions.
-On September 9, 1895, Wyatt was buried in a cheap pine coffin, without a marker in a pauper’s field south of the city without a funeral nor any family members present.
+On September 9, 1895, Wyatt was buried in a cheap pine coffin, without a marker, in a pauper’s field south of the city without a funeral nor any family members present.

-Years later, many of the bodies in the old cemetery were moved but Wyatt’s was already lost and remained where it was, in what is today a residential development in Enid.
+Years later, many of the bodies in the old cemetery were moved, but Wyatt’s was already lost and remained where it was, in what is today a residential development in Enid.